QasimTalkin/RaitaJS/README.md

 - use '%' to extend and not compile

 ## using the css lib
-- use as is, when devaling var use !default incase you would like to override existing variable
+- use as is, when dealing var use !default incase you would like to override existing variable